Putting Together Your Down Payment

 • Carry-Back loans

-In a "carry back" agreement, the seller commits to lend you a piece of his home equity to assist you with your down payment money.
-You would borrow the largest portion of the purchase price from a traditional mortgage lending institution and finance the remaining amount with the seller.
-Typically you'll pay a slightly higher rate with the loan from the seller.
+In a "carry back" mortgage, the seller agrees to loan you a piece of his home equity to help you get your down payment money.
+The buyer funds most of the purchase price with a traditional mortgage program and borrows the remainder from the seller.
+Usually this type of second mortgage has higher interest.

 Mortgage Questions?